dihardchallenge/dihard3workshop/_pages/presentation.md

 classes: wide
 ---
 # Oral presention
 In the virtual workshop, the oral presentation for each team consists of a pre-recorded video playback and a live Q&A part (20 mins in total).
-The video will be cast on the virtual platform by the organizers which is followed by live Q&A. Questions will be posted by the audience using Zoom Webinar's Q&A tool and presenters will then be able to answer them live after the video.
-Audience could "raise hand" by Zoom Webinar to propose quenstions or text questions in the dialog box of Webinar.
-The session chairs will select questions submitted by audience and convey them to the presenting authors.
+The video will be cast on the virtual platform by the organizers which is followed by live Q&A.

 # Guidelines for slide and video preparation
 For extention of each abstract submitted, we request a video of a slide presentation which satisfies the following requirements: